-What distinguishes a toxic person from an unpleasant or negative person is that a toxic person frequently disrespects and crosses your personal boundaries, they manipulate and try to control others and they are always right.
+What distinguishes a toxic person from an unpleasant or negative person is that a toxic person frequently disrespects and crosses your personal boundaries.
+A toxic person manipulates and tries to control others and they are always right.

-Another distinction is that when confronted on their behavior or when they’ve hurt your feelings, toxic people do not take any personal responsibility for their actions and often will turn it around onto you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
+Another distinction is that when confronted on their behavior, toxic people do not take any personal responsibility for their actions and often will turn the situation around on you, rage on you, accuse you of wrongdoing, twist facts, rewrite history, flat out lie and manipulate you.
 They may even give you the silent treatment or cold shoulder when confronted, making you feel like the person in the wrong.

 A toxic person can be a family member, a close friend, an acquaintance, a boyfriend/girlfriend, co-worker, boss or marriage partner.
 They exist everywhere.
 These kinds of people can infect our lives with sheer poison, and can impact our own ability to be happy.

-A relationship with a toxic person is highly destructive to our own well-being and happiness and can take over our lives.
+A relationship with a toxic person is highly destructive to our own well-being and happiness and can infect our lives.
 If you can relate to this feeling, read on to find out what you can do about it.

 My Own Story with a Toxic Person

 This particular woman I had been friends with for seven years.
-I put up with her self-absorption, her self-centered ways, her constant chatter about herself, her controlling manners, her egotism and constant criticism of me and how I handled different situations in my life.
+I dealt with her self-absorption, her self-centered ways, her constant chatter about herself, her controlling manners, her egotism and constant criticism of me and how I handled different situations in my life.
 Well, one day I woke up and realized how completely unhappy I was in this friendship and how very little I was getting out of it.
-I had complained endlessly to my boyfriend about her, yet endured it all and remained in the friendship for years.
-I gave, and I gave and I gave of myself, with very little in return.
-And most times when time I visited her, I returned home feeling drained, unfulfilled, bitter and resentful.
+I had complained endlessly to my boyfriend about her, yet endured all of it and remained in the friendship for years.
+I gave of myself with very little in return.
+Most times when time I visited her, I returned home feeling drained, unfulfilled, bitter and resentful.

 It took me seven years to finally wake up and realize how unhappy I was in this severely one-sided, toxic friendship.
-When I was feeling particularly low one evening and went to her house, but returned feeling far worse, it hit me.
+When I was feeling particularly low one evening and visited her, yet returned feeling far worse, it hit me.
 I had had enough.
 In that moment, a light bulb flashed, and I realized that I had not gotten out of that visit what I had wanted, which was to feel better, not worse.
-I asked myself, what am I doing??
-Why am I doing this to myself??
+I asked myself, what am I doing?
+Why am I doing this to myself?
 I severed the friendship shortly after that visit, and I have not looked back or questioned it once since then.
 In fact, I have been much happier since exiting from that relationship.

-The reason why I share this personal story is because I know that all too often we put up with unacceptable treatment and toxic behaviors or one-sided friendships perhaps mainly out of fear.
-I know that I was afraid to walk away from this friendship since I have only just a few close friends to share activities with in my immediate environment.
+The reason why I share this personal story is because I know that all too often we accept and put up with unacceptable treatment and toxic behaviors or one-sided friendships mainly out of fear.
+I know that I was afraid to walk away from this friendship.
 However, when we realize that someone is doing us far more harm than good, it is time to take action and resolve the problem.